chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/regular-expressions/performance.md

 private static partial Regex FiveCharWordProperty { get; }
 ```

-# Other Performance Considerations
+# other performance considerations
-## Backtracking
+## backtracking
 Ordinarily, the regex engine uses linear progression to traverse an input string and compare it to a regex pattern.
 Indeterminate quantifiers like `*`, `+`, and `?` allow the regex engine to give up a partial successful match to search for a successful match in the entire pattern.
 This is *backtracking*.